googleworkspace/chat-framework-nodejs/README.md

 * Plugins for common functionality like analytics and observability.
 * Better documentation and more examples

-Or just build things with it and give us your feedback!
+Or just build things with it and give us your feedback and let us know what you've made!

 ## Getting started - an echo bot